Do you relate to any of the following?

 - decreased tolerance to cold and lower body temperature

-Emotional symptoms often include apathy, depression, despair, low self-esteem and fears (due to low energy), irritability, and compulsiveness.
+Emotional symptoms often include apathy, depression, despair, low self-esteem and fears (due to low energy), and irritability.

 Adrenal burnout often causes problems with schoolwork, job performance, relationships, and more.
 It affects all aspects of life.